AbdullahDemirkol/AbdullahDemirkol/README.md

-- 🌱 I’m currently learning **Frontend Technologies and Backend Technologies**
+- 🌱 I’m currently learning **Backend Technologies and Frontend Technologies**

 - 📫 How to reach me **abdullahdemirkol01@gmail.com**